jrobind/thefrontendcoach.com/src/posts/ace-your-first-year-as-a-junior-developer.md

 ***

 Starting a new job as a developer can be a daunting prospect especially if you’re coming from a self-taught background.
 For many junior developers starting their first job may evoke feelings of excitement as well as inadequacy.
-The manifestation of the latter is collectively termed [imposter syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome).
-These feelings of inadequacy are common for experienced as well as inexperienced developers and are usually the result of working in a complex and constantly changing landscape.
-There is so much to learn it’s inconceivable to understand all of it in any detail.
-These feelings of imposter syndrome can be a little more intensified for those just starting out in the industry because, well, they’re new to it.
+The feelings of inadequacy are commonly termed [imposter syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome).
+This is common for experienced as well as inexperienced developers and these feelings are usually the result of working in a complex and constantly changing landscape.
+There is so much to learn it’s almost impossible to understand all of it in any detail.
+Feelings of imposter syndrome can be even more intense for those just starting out in the industry because, well, they’re new to it.

 Your first job as a junior developer is an important one.
 Mainly because this experience can ultimately determine whether this career path is for you or not.
 As a junior developer, it is up to you to ensure you do what it takes to make the most of this opportunity and experience.
 You’ve already cleared the first, hardest hurdle, you’ve managed to teach yourself how to code and now you’ve bagged yourself a job doing it.
 Your next hurdle is surviving your first 6-12 months as a junior developer.
 This will be a challenging experience, but if you approach it the right way it will be an incredibly rewarding one, and you’ll learn a heck of a lot.
 Based on my own experiences during my first year as a junior front-end developer, I’ve compiled my 5 top tips for acing your first 12 months as a junior developer.